Dj-Viking/rust-visual-art/README.md

 ### audio

-The audio mechanism used in this project utilizes nannou_audio and took inspiration from [this example](https://github.com/nannou-org/nannou/blob/bevy-refactor/examples/audio/feedback.rs) which Josh Batty kindly updated recently on the bevy-refactor branch of nannou.
+The audio mechanism used in this project utilizes nannou_audio and took inspiration from [this example](https://github.com/nannou-org/nannou/blob/bevy-refactor/examples/audio/feedback.rs) which Josh Batty kindly updated recently on the `bevy-refactor` branch of nannou.

+As well as inspiration from Lokuas lattice project which makes use of audio reactivity [here](https://github.com/Lokua/lattice/blob/main/src/framework/audio.rs)

-nannou_audio essentially which wraps around cpal under the hood which interestingly will use the "default" device of the user's system.
+nannou_audio essentially which wraps around `cpal` under the hood which interestingly **will use the "default"** device of the user's system.

 Which on my arch setup, the default device, is pipewire.
 But in order for the rest of my system to work normally I needed to adjust my setup slightly.